MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/05-Transactions/how-to-get-transactions-of-smart-contract-account.md

 }
 ```

-Congratulations 🥳!
-You have successfully fetched transactions for a given smart account address on Ethereum using the Moralis Wallet API.
+Congratulations! 🥳 You have successfully fetched transactions for a given smart account address on Ethereum using the Moralis Wallet API.

-## Video Tutorial: Get All Transactions For Any Wallet
+## Video Tutorial: Get All Transactions for Any Wallet

 For a visual guide, you can check out our YouTube tutorial: